Álvaro Madrid

-Álvaro Alfredo Alejandro Madrid Gaete (born 5 April 1995) is a Chilean footballer who plays as a midfielder for Everton de Viña del Mar.
+Álvaro Alfredo Alejandro Madrid Gaete (born 5 April 1995) is a Chilean footballer who plays as a midfielder for Colo-Colo on loan from Everton de Viña del Mar.

+Club career

+On 4 February 2026, Madrid joined Colo-Colo from Everton de Viña del Mar on a one-year loan with an option to buy.

 International career

 Madrid received his first call-up to the Chile senior team for the friendly against Panama on 8 February 2025.
 He made his debut by replacing Vicente Pizarro at the minute 57.